trimstray/nginx-admins-handbook/doc/RULES.md

   > Map module provides a more elegant solution for clearly parsing a big list of regexes, e.g. User-Agents, Referrers.

-  > You can also use `include` directive for your maps so your config files would look pretty.
+  > You can also use `include` directive for your maps so your config files would look pretty and can be used in many places in your configuration.

 ###### Example